Germany fights cyberattacks and fraud claims to ensure fair election | DW | 14.07.2021

-Germany is in the middle of an election year that will see unprecedented use of mail-in ballots as well as hacker attacks against politicians.
+Germany is in the middle of an election year that will see unprecedented use of mail-in ballots.
+Hacker attacks against politicians are also expected.
 Election authorities reject claims of potential voter fraud.

 German authorities reject all claims that the general election could be marred by fraud or cyberattacks